 Please consult your tax advisor for specific tax advice concerning deductibility for your tax situation.

 Arizona offers several other tax credit opportunities for public schools, charitable organizations, foster care, and military families.
 A taxpayer may donate to as many of the various tax credit programs as they like—as long as they have the state tax liability to do so.
 Visit the Arizona Department of Revenue website at azdor.gov for more information.

 How do I report the donation on my tax return?

 Donations to ACSTO for the Original Tax Credit are filed using Arizona Form 323.
 Donations made for the Overflow Tax Credit are filed using Arizona Form 348.
 If claiming any tax credits, you will also need to complete Form 301.
 Forms are available from the Arizona Department of Revenue at azdor.gov, or on our Claim Your Credit page.

 Why can't parents know who donated for their child or how much?

-Federal charitable contribution laws expect donor confidentiality.
+A.R.S.
+43-1603(B)(3) prohibits an STO from awarding, designating or reserving scholarships based solely on a donor’s recommendation.
 We do not disclose dollar amounts for recommendations because there are no guarantees for the recommended amount.
-Tax credit law discourages any expectation or entitlement to scholarships that are not yet awarded.
+Tax credit law discourages any perception of an entitlement to scholarships that are not yet awarded.